doctariDev/doctari-timjs-pck/README.md

 ## Overview

-Candidate Time Tracking Compliance DE is an advanced solution crafted to address the stringent regulations mandated by the German government concerning time tracking for Doctari candidates.
+Example of a simple time tracking compliance package for Doctari candidates in Germany.
+The package is built using TypeScript and is published to Github package registry.

 ## Building

-To build Candidate Time Tracking Compliance DE, follow these straightforward installation steps:
+To build doctari-timjs-pck, follow these straightforward installation steps:

 ```bash
 $ git clone https://github.com/your-username/doctari-timjs-pck.git